- Appointments 866.588.2264

-Normally, during the first month of pregnancy, the two sides of your growing baby’s spine (backbone) join together to cover and protect their spinal cord, spinal nerves and meninges (the tissues covering their spinal cord).
-Your unborn baby’s developing brain and spine at this point are called the neural tube.
+Normally, during the first month of pregnancy, the two sides of the fetus's spine (backbone) join together to cover and protect the spinal cord, spinal nerves and meninges (the tissues covering the spinal cord).
+The fetus's developing brain and spine at this point are called the neural tube.

 If there’s an issue with the formation of the neural tube, it’s considered a neural tube defect.

 What is the difference between spina bifida and myelomeningocele?

 Spina bifida refers to any congenital condition (birth defect) in which the neural tube in the area of the spine doesn’t close completely.

 Spina bifida can happen anywhere along your child’s spine if the neural tube doesn’t close all the way in utero (in your uterus).
 When this happens, their backbone, which protects their spinal cord, doesn’t form and close as it should.
 This often results in damage to your child’s spinal cord and nerves.